Jyotibrat/Caption_generator/README.md

 ### Generated Caption
 > "A group of people sitting around a table with laptops."

+### Generated Answer
+> Question: what is happening in this image?
+> Answer: they are sitting

 ## What i look for improvement ??
 The project allows customization to improve its functionality: